trussworks/Engineering-Playbook/web/api/rest-api-design/Data-Design.md

 # Data-Design

-[Data Design] Where to pass in data or parameters to your endpoint

-When should you use query, body, or header params? should be careful about putting any secure data in query headers tend to be consistent across the api (we use content-type and if-match) everything else we put in the body, and we use json

 ## Passing Parameters

-One of the first things you'll need to figure out after decided on the [HTTP Method](HTTP-Methods.md) you intend to use for your endpoint is how to supply data to the endpoint.
+One of the first things you'll need to figure out, after you've decided on the [HTTP Method](HTTP-Methods.md) to use, is how to supply data to the endpoint.

-There are four different ways to do so, so it can be confusing.
+There are four different ways to do so, which can be confusing.
 They are:

 - Path
 - Query
 - Body
 - Headers

-Let's dive into these and understand what they are.
-We'll look at the following request to update a shipment.
+Let's dive into each of these and understand what they are.
+We'll look at the following example request to update a shipment.

 ```
 PATCH /v1/shipments/01b9671e-b268?expand=services HTTP/1.1